pixel-to-noise/in.c/README.md

 ## Licensing

-The source code to in.c has been made available for educational use only.
-That being said, we intend to extract several components of the javascript code developed for in.c into separate libraries that will be made available under an open source license.
+The source code to in.c has been made available under the [Creative Commons Attribution-Share Alike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
+Several components (particularly the musical notation parsing and temperment calculations) will be extracted out into separate libraries under their own licenses in the future.
 Stay tuned!

 ## Acknowledgements